This article is meant to give a rough overview of promotion actions. It is intended to discuss

 PromotionActionDescriptor.
 Other than the above shipping discounts the non-conditional discounts implemented so far tend to be quite simple and their webforms are self-explanatory.

-The following two specializations are achieved in analogous manner to the corresponding specializations of the item discount, and hence, need not be described in detail.
+The following two specializations are achieved in analogous manner to the corresponding specializations of the item discount, and hence, do not have to be described in detail.
 In order to understand the effect of these discounts, you just have to keep in mind that they are applied to the cart as a whole.

 We distinguish between two kinds of free gifts.
 An automatic gift visibly appears in the cart whereas the hidden gift is invisible to a consumer who puts products into a cart.

-The descriptor classes of both gift types adds a parameter
+The descriptor classes of both gift types add a parameter:

 Integer, constraint: value at least 1